JonyEpsilon/gorilla-repl.org/start.md

 You can save the contents of a window to a worksheet file.
 This will include everything you see, the code, the output, graphs, notes and mathematics, the lot.
 To save a file just hit `ctrl+g ctrl+s`.
-If you haven't already saved the file it will prompt for a filename, which is given relative to the project/where you invoked `lein gorilla`.
-To load a file, use `ctrl+g ctrl+l`.
+If you haven't already saved the file it will prompt for a filename, which is given relative to the project.
+To load a file, use `ctrl+g ctrl+l` (note that Gorilla files must end in `.clj` or `.cljw` to be loaded.
 By convention, I often find it convenient to store my worksheets in a directory called `ws` at the root of the project (alongside `src` etc) but you, of course, can store them wherever you want.
 A neat feature is that these worksheet files are just plain Clojure files with some magic comments.
 This means it's really easy to interactively develop your code in Gorilla, and then turn it into a library when it stabilises.